-Hell is undoubtedly full of people who were not actively opposed to Jesus Christ but who simply drifted into damnation by neglecting to respond to the gospel.
+Hell is undoubtedly full of people who are not actively opposed to Jesus Christ, but who simply drifted into damnation by neglecting to respond to the gospel.
 Such people are really here in view in these four verses.
-These are people who know the truth, who even believe the truth, who are well aware of the good news of salvation provided in Jesus Christ but who never are willing to commit their lives to Jesus Christ.
+These are people who know the truth, who even believe the truth, who are well aware of the good news of salvation provided in Jesus Christ, but who never are willing to commit their lives to Jesus Christ.
 And so they drift on past the call of God into eternal disaster.

-Now as we approach this text, I want to give you a little bit of a background so that you’ll understand where we are in the mind of the writer of the book of Hebrews.
-This is an epistle addressed to Jews as is obvious from the title.
+Now as we approach this text, I want to give you a little bit of a background so that you’ll understand where we are in the mind of the writer of the Book of Hebrews.
+This is an epistle addressed to Jews, as is obvious from the title.
 We do not know who the human author is.
 We do know that the Holy Spirit is the real author.
-And we know that it was written to three different groups of Jews, all residing in a particular community.
+And we know that it was written to three different groups of Jews all residing in a particular community.

-The third group then, were Jewish non Christians who were convinced intellectually but had never committed their lives to Christ.
-They were the ones who heard the good news of salvation.
-They'd heard of the forgiveness of sin in Christ.
-They'd heard the message but they’d never been willing to commit themselves to it.
+The third group then were Jewish non-Christians who were convinced intellectually but had never committed their lives to Christ.
+They were the ones who had heard the good news of salvation, they’d heard of the forgiveness of sin in Christ, they’d heard the message, but they’d never been willing to commit themselves to it.
 Maybe even many of them believed it.
-Many of them undoubtedly were attending the community of believers with some sort of a profession that they were really believers when in fact they were not.
+Many of them undoubtedly were attending the community of believers with some sort of a profession that they were really believers, when, in fact, they were not.

-And so, the writer of Hebrews, from the beginning of the book to the end of the book proves the new covenant better than the old and the new Mediator, Jesus Christ, better than anybody connected with the old covenant.
-He is attempting to show Jews not that the old covenant was wrong, but that it was incomplete, but that the old covenant is only complete in Jesus Christ who fulfills it all and that they needed to accept the new covenant of His shed blood in final sacrifice for their sins and accept Him as the mediator of a better covenant.
+And so, the writer of Hebrews, from the beginning of the book to the end of the book, proves the new covenant better than the old, and the new mediator, Jesus Christ, better than anybody connected with the old covenant.
+He is attempting to show Jews not that the old covenant was wrong, but that it was incomplete.
+But that the old covenant is only complete in Jesus Christ, who fulfills it all, and that they needed to accept the new covenant of his shed blood and final sacrifice for their sins, and accept him as the mediator of a better covenant.

-Now if Christ is a better mediator than any of the Old Testament, then His covenant is a better covenant.
-And so, as we've begun to study Hebrews, we saw in verses 1 to 3 of chapter 1 that Christ is better than everybody and everything.
+Now if Christ is a better mediator than any in the Old Testament, then his covenant is a better covenant.
+And so as we have begun to study Hebrews, we saw in verses 1 to 3 of chapter 1, that Christ is better than everybody and everything.
 And then in verses 4 to 14, concluding chapter 1, we saw that Christ is superior to what?
 To angels.

 But as we come to our point, we come to what really amounts to an invitation thrown into the middle of this treatise on angels.
-He’s still talking about angels clear over far into chapter 2 and he’s not done yet with the angels in terms of their relationship.
-And so, at this point he is sort of stopping with the talk about angels for a minute to interject an invitation.
+He’s still talking about angels clear over far into chapter 2, and he’s not done yet with the angels in terms of their relationship.
+And so, at this point, he is sort of stopping with the talk about angels for a minute to interject an invitation.
 He is applying directly to the hearers what he has been saying about Christ.

 You might say that doctrine breaks into invitation.
 You see, the Word of God always demands a response.
 That’s the point.
-The Word of God always demands that somebody react to it.
-And may I add, too, that any effective teacher must do a lot more than just dispose of facts, dumping them on his hearers.
-Any really effective teacher knows that he must warn, that he must exhort and that he must invite.
+The word of God always demands that somebody react to it.
+And may I add too, that any effective teacher must do a lot more than just dispose of facts dumping them on his hearers.
+Any really effective teacher knows that he must warn, that he must exhort, and that he must invite.

-He’s not so egocentric that all he cares about is spewing out doctrine then shutting his mouth and walking away, he cares about response.
+And the writer, by the time he gets to chapter 2, verse 1, is impassioned, and he really cares about the salvation of his hearers.
+He’s not so egocentric that all he cares about is spewing out doctrine, then shutting his mouth and walking away.
+He cares about response.
 He cares that people respond to what he’s been saying.
 He not only cares to exalt Christ, but he cares that they respond to Christ.

-And I’ll tell you something.
-A man may know a lot of truth and he may know a lot of doctrine, but if he doesn’t have a passionate concern for how people react to it, he’s not worth a nickel as a teacher.
+And I’ll tell you something, a man may know a lot of truth, and he may know a lot of doctrine, but if he doesn’t have a passionate concern for how people react to it, he’s not worth a nickel as a teacher.
 There must be a concern for response.

-The Apostle Paul was like this.
-As great a theologian as he was, as masterful a mind and a grasp of philosophy and logic as he had, he was still an impassioned individual.
-And in Romans chapter 9 verse 1, after this great eight chapters of treatise on the tremendous character of the gospel, Paul all of a sudden bursts into an invitation.
-And he says, “I say. the truth in Christ, I lie not, my conscience also bearing me witness in the Holy Spirit that I have great heaviness and continual sorrow in my heart.”
-You say, “Why, Paul?”
-“For I could wish that I myself were accursed from Christ for my brethren, my kinsman.”
+Apostle Paul was like this.
+As a great a theologian as he was, as masterful a mind, and a grasp of philosophy and logic as he had, he was still an impassioned individual.
+And in Romans, chapter 9, verse 1, after this great eight chapters of treatise on the tremendous character of the gospel, Paul all of a sudden bursts into an invitation and he says, “I see the truth in Christ.
+I lie not.
+My conscience also baring me witness in the Holy Spirit that I have great heaviness and continual sorrow in my heart.”
+You say, “Why Paul?”
+“For I could wish that I, myself, were a cursed from Christ for my brethren, my kinsman.”

 In chapter 10 of the same epistle in verse 1, he says, “Brethren, my heart’s desire and prayer to God for Israel is that they might be saved.”
 Now there is the character of a true teacher.
 It’s not just academics.
 It’s not just pedantics.
 It’s not just cranking out the information.
 It’s having a passionate concern with how people respond.